CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

 # Conclusion

-Fixtures provide test writers the ability to move setup code out of the test functions/classes and make it more re-usable.
-It also provides a number of useful builtin features like caching results for a specified scope and automatic use.
+Fixtures provide test writers the ability to move setup code out of test functions/classes in a way that makes it scalable/re-usable.
+They also provides a number of useful builtin features like result caching for a specified scope and automatic use.

 In future posts, we'll be looking at some of the more advanced usage of `pytest` fixtures.